RBVI/ChimeraX/docs/devel/tutorials/introduction.rst

-units of extension are called **bundles**, which may be installed at run-time to add **commands**, graphical interfaces (**tools**), chemical subgroup **selectors**, support for fetching from network databases, and reading and writing data files in new formats.
+units of extension are called **bundles**, which may be installed at run-time to add **commands**, graphical interfaces (**tools**), chemical subgroup **selectors**, **presets**, support for fetching from network databases, and reading and writing data files in new formats.

 Most bundles can be built using ChimeraX itself.
 Once built, a bundle is stored as a single file and